yvettequinby/project-management-tool/README.md

 * ReactJS and Redux front-end
 * Spring Boot Java back-end application
 * Spring RESTful APIs on the back-end
-* Secured by Spring Security
+* Secured by Spring Security and JWT
 * Spring Data and JPA for persistence
 * H2 database (might make that MySQL later, but H2 is good for demo purposes)
 * Unit Testing with JUnit, Mockito and MockMVC